jterps08/seeclickfix-php-sdk/README.md

 This is a PHP 5.3+ API wrapper for the [SeeClickFix API](http://dev.seeclickfix.com/)

-The API comes with a cURL client (`SeeClickFix\Net\CurlClient`) to access the SeeClickFix API.
-You can create your own client, it just has to implement `SeeClickFix\Net\ClientInterface`.
+The API comes with a cURL client (`SeeClickFixSDK\Net\CurlClient`) to access the SeeClickFix API.
+You can create your own client, it just has to implement `SeeClickFixSDK\Net\ClientInterface`.

 ---